 - Appeals Procedure: If a CD objects in writing to a warning, admonition or suspension at least 1 week before the effective date of action, the Executive Committee considers the matter and hears the CD at its next regular meeting.

 Application Procedure: Applicants for CD certification or recertification must sign a waiver granting CAOHC the right to verify any information on the application and contact the CD's former OHC students to evaluate his or her educational performance and compliance with CAOHC requirements.

-Policy: CD certification ends automatically when the 5-year term expires unless he or she applies for recertification or a 1-year extension approved by the Council or Executive Committee.
+CD certification ends automatically when the 5-year term expires unless the CD applies for recertification or a 1-year extension, which must be approved by the Council or Executive Committee.

 - Procedure: CAOHC staff circulates a list of CDs in their fifth year of certification to the Council.
 Council members may help staff locate CDs whose addresses have changed.

-- Procedure: Allegations of a CD’s unethical or immoral conduct in CAOHC-related activities is forwarded to the appropriate organization whose revocable licensure, registration, membership or certification make him or her eligible for CD certification.
+- Procedure: Allegations of a CD’s unethical or immoral conduct in CAOHC-related activities is forwarded to the appropriate organization whose revocable licensure, registration, membership or certification make the CD eligible for certification.

 Amended and Restated Effective Nov.
 1, 1993 (revised May 2006).